JesseVahlfors/Portfolio_project/readme.md

 - **Django**: After completing university courses on Python, I was eager to apply my growing proficiency with the language.
 Django was selected for its robust backend structure, which allows easy management of future projects and scaling.
 Django’s security features and admin panel also make it ideal for managing content.
 - **Tailwind CSS**: I learned Tailwind specifically for this project.
 Its utility-first approach to styling allowed me to write concise, reusable classes directly within the HTML templates.
 This made it simple to rapidly develop and customize the layout.
 - **PostgreSQL**: Chosen for its strong support for relational data and seamless integration with Django’s ORM, PostgreSQL allowed me to efficiently set up the backend for data storage and scalability.
+- **Backblaze B2**: Used for cloud storage of media files.
+Backblaze B2 provides a cost-effective and scalable solution for storing and serving media files, integrated with Django using the `django-storages` library.

 ## Development Process & Challenges